dilanp/Dapr-FaceDetection-Microservice/Readme.md

 - Implement the OrderReceived() action to dequeue the OrderReceivedEvent, persist/register it and queue the OrderRegisteredEvent.
 - Run the following command to startup the Orders Api.
 	- dapr run --app-id orderapi --app-port 5003 --dapr-http-port 50003 dotnet run --components-path '..\components'
-- Once FacesApi is done upto queueing OrderProcessedEvent, we can implement the OrderProcessed() action to update the order status to complete.
+- Once FacesApi is done upto queueing OrderProcessedEvent, we can implement the OrderProcessed() action to update the order status to "Processed".
+- Once NotificationApi is done upto queueing OrderDispatchedEvent, we can implement OrderDispatched() action to update the order status to "Dispatched".

 FacesApi
 ========
 - Change the launchSettings.json file to run it as a Kestrel (console app) at port 5004.
 - Add the Dapr.AspNetCore NuGet package (v1.7.0).
 - Add the SixLabors.ImageSharp NuGet package (v2.1.3).
-- Add the Microsoft.Azure.CognitiveServices.Vision.Face Nuget package (v2.8.0-preview.2).
+- Add the Microsoft.Azure.CognitiveServices.Vision.Face Nuget package (v2.7.0-preview.1).
 - Create an Azure Face resource on your Azure subscription and copy credentials into appSettings.json file.
 - Add a class called AzureFaceConfiguration in project root and add properties with same name as in appSettings.json file.
 - Change Startup.ConfigureServices() code to enable SixLabors to synchronously process images.